How much does an Alcohol and Drug Evaluation cost?

 What are the benefits of an alcohol and drug evaluation?

-An alcohol and drug Assessment marietta is beneficial for a number of reasons.
+An alcohol and drug assessment in Marietta is beneficial for a number of reasons.
 It can help to identify any potential substance abuse problems that a person may have, and it can also provide information on how to best address those problems.
 Additionally, an alcohol and drug evaluation can provide insight into whether or not a person is likely to benefit from treatment, and it can also help to determine what type of treatment may be most effective.

-An drug evaluation georgia is typically ordered by a judge as part of a sentencing process after someone has been convicted of driving under the influence (DUI).
+A drug evaluation in Georgia is typically ordered by a judge as part of a sentencing process after someone has been convicted of driving under the influence (DUI).
 The evaluation helps the court to determine what, if any, treatment the person will need.
 While there are no known risks associated with an alcohol and drug evaluation, it is always important to speak with your doctor or health care provider before starting any new treatment.

 How much does an alcohol and drug evaluation cost?